Oneiroe/Janus/README.md

 Features
 ---------------------------------------
 - **declarative process discovery**:
 	- Input: rules template set and an event log;
 	- Output: declarative process model.
 - **declarative specification measurements**:
 	- Input: declarative process model and an event log
 	- Output: set of measurements for the rules containend in the model with respect to the event log.
+- **variant analysis based on declarative specifications**
+	- Input: 2 event logs.
+	- Output: set of rules with a statistically significant difference between the logs.

 For the features inherited from MINERful (e.g., declarative models simulator) refer to its [offical page](https://github.com/cdc08x/MINERful).